 All applicants must be registered in the Danish Central Business Register ('Det Centrale Virksomhedsregister - CVR.dk').
 In relation to grants, Advanced Technology Groups (GTS), trade/industry associations, associations and self-governing institutions are considered as private companies.
-Grants are not given to foreign research institutions or companies, but they may, however, participate in a project acting as external advisors.
+Foreign research institutions or companies cannot participate in a project as project participants, but they may, however, act as external advisors.